crownyoung0303/EC601-HW-OpenCV/README.md

 ## Exercise 1
 Mat img = imread("image.jpg");

-A picture is represented by a pixel matrix according to the structure of cvMat: typedef struct CvMat
+A picture is represented by a pixel matrix according to the structure of cvMat:<br />
+typedef struct CvMat
 {
   int type;